“Fun, friendship and fellowship”

 John "Stinker" Clarke, Author & Raconteur: John delivered a thoroughly entertaining talk about the efforts of the Tomaree Museum Association to establish a local museum

 Norm Casson, Member: Norm's talk was titled "Mind Your Mind" and covered what retirees could do to keep themselves physically and mentally active and alert.
 Some excellent ideas for all members

-Kevin was working in Darwin in 1974 when Cyclone Tracy struck.
-He and his family were lucky to survive as their house was blown away around them and they were thrown to the ground metres from where the house had stood.
-Kevin is an entertaining speaker and kept the audience engaged as he described his lived experience of a famous Australian disaster.
+Kevin Maley, Retired: Kevin was working in Darwin in 1974 when Cyclone Tracy struck.
+He recounted the story of how he and his family were lucky to survive as their house was blown away around them and they were thrown to the ground metres from where the house had stood

 Phillip Greentree, Radio Ham and WICEN Member: Philip gave a fascinating account of his personal experience of the Newcastle earthquake, focussing on the central role played by the Wireless Institute Civil Emergency Network (WICEN) in maintaining communications